 PPTP and L2TP allow you to establish secure communication link over the Internet between the remote user's computer and organization's private network.
 PPTP and L2TP are based on Point-to-Point Protocol (PPP) and act as its extension.
 First, the OSI model higher level data is encapsulated into PPP, and then into PPRP or L2TP for tunnel transmission via public data networks.
 PPTP and L2TP functionality differs.
 L2TP may be used not only in IP networks, service messages for tunnel creation and data transfer use the same format and protocols.
 PPTP may be used only in IP networks, it requires a dedicated TCP connection for tunnel creation and usage.
-L2TP over IPSec allows for the higher security level compared to PPTP and guarantees the higher level of protection for business-critical data.
+L2TP over IPSec1 allows for the higher security level compared to PPTP and guarantees the higher level of protection for business-critical data.

-Due to its characteristics, L2TP is an attractive protocol for building virtual networks.

-- Use VLAN in external network-when selected, use VLAN identifier specified in 'VLAN ID' field for the Internet access. - VLAN ID-VLAN identifier used for the service. - 802.1P-802.1P marker (another name: CoS Class of Service), assigned to the outgoing frames from this interface.
+- Due to its characteristics, L2TP is an attractive protocol for building virtual networks. - VLAN ID-VLAN identifier used for the service. - 802.1P-802.1P marker (another name: CoS Class of Service), assigned to the outgoing frames from this interface.
 It may take values from 0 (the lowest priority) to 7 (the highest priority).